-You should contact the facility or program that will be handling your body donation to get more specific information on how interments can be made.
+To get specific instructions, contact the facility or program that will process your body donation to get specific information on the interment procedure.

-If I want to donate my body, is indicating donation on my driver’s license enough?
+Is it enough to indicate that I want to donate my body on my driver’s license?

-NO. You can only indicate your preference to have organ donation on your driver’s license.
-You need to make a pre-registration to a medical school or private donation programs to donate your whole body.
+No. Only organ donations are indicated on the driver’s license.
+You have to make a pre-registration to a medical school or private donation program for whole-body donation.

-Some private donation programs permit organ donation, while medical schools do not.
-If you would like to donate both, inquire on the facility before making registration.
+Some private donation programs allow organ donation with whole body donation, while medical schools typically don’t.
+If you decide on donating both, inquire on the facility before making registration.

 Are there any expenses involve with donating your body to science?